← Back to blog

 What is AI Work Automation?

-AI work automation is when AI agents handle real operational work end to end, not just trigger predefined steps.
+AI work automation is when AI agents handle real operational work end to end, more than trigger predefined steps.
 Instead of rule-based workflows, teams describe desired outcomes and agents read inputs, decide, and take action across systems like CRM, email, and Slack.

 Key 2026 Trends: